 The irrational view or definition of “hate speech” is speech that offends me by contradicting my beliefs about what is good or right - things ethical.
-Some of those who take the label “liberal” in the U.S. are the primary people advocating the new and irrational definition of “hate speech”.
+Some of those who take the label “progressive” in the U.S. are the primary people advocating the new and irrational definition of “hate speech”.
 These folks have a basic world view that is rooted in ethical or truth relativism.

 Premise 1: There is no transcendent or higher ethical framework given to humankind by a Creator;